diwise/diwise/README.md

 ## How to run

 Start a composed environment using docker compose with the following command.
-*NOTE:* Older versions of docker require a hyphen between docker and compose (docker-compose).

 `docker compose -f deployments/docker/docker-compose.yaml up`